 With an unmanaged cloud-based system, you will be paying a monthly fee to essentially “rent” space from a major hosting provider like Amazon, Google, or Microsoft.
 However, with this agreement, you’re also taking on all of the responsibility of implementation and management.
 The provider gives you the tools, but you need to know what to do with them.
 Management of the cloud includes maintaining the environment, installing software, managing firewalls, troubleshooting issues and ensuring all security protocols.

 Implementing a cloud-based system for the first time can be a time consuming and costly affair for an organization.
-Although companies may be paying a smaller ‘rental’ fee for their hosting provider, they will have to invest a great deal of money into their own resources.
-An organization will need to hire and train more engineers if their IT departments aren’t sufficiently staffed.
+Although companies may be paying a smaller “rental” fee for their hosting provider, they will have to invest a great deal of money into their own resources such as hiring and training more engineers if their IT departments aren’t sufficiently staffed.
 Even after training and implementing, many companies will need to dedicate more time and money into supervisors and create a whole new sector of their internal operations.

-A greater amount of enterprises are moving to the public cloud and are choosing to engage with service providers who specialize in migrating and managing implementations.
-Most of these vendors specialize in one of the main cloud providers: Amazon Web Services, Microsoft Azure or Google Cloud Platform.
+A greater amount of enterprises are moving to the public cloud and are choosing to engage with managed cloud service providers who specialize in migrating and managing implementations.
+Most of these vendors focus exclusively on one of the main cloud providers: Amazon Web Services, Microsoft Azure, or Google Cloud Platform.